Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Results

-We also correct the edge effect because the survey area is limited and has several masked regions.
-The true surface number density is estimated as \citep{Jones1993}

-where the integration is computed over the entire survey area without masked regions ($S$).
 Fig. \ref{fig:overdensity_map_corrected} shows the resulting LAE overdensity maps.
-The corrected LAE overdensities at the quasar positions are evaluated as $\delta_\mathrm{LAE}=3.77\pm0.97$, $0.01\pm0.21$, $0.26\pm0.31$, and $0.13\pm0.32$ in the J0844$-$0132, J0918$+$0139, J1425$-$0015, and J1512$+$4422 fields, respectively.
+The inferred LAE overdensities at the quasar positions are given by $\delta_\mathrm{LAE}=1.97\pm0.40$, $-0.11\pm0.14$, $0.16\pm0.23$, and $0.01\pm0.23$ in the J0844$-$0132, J0918$+$0139, J1425$-$0015, and J1512$+$4422 fields, respectively.
 They are summarized in Table \ref{tab:host_property}.
 These results show that J0844$-$0132 resides in an LAE overdense region, while the other quasars do not show any significant overdensity or underdensity.
+J1512$+$4422 may seem to reside at the edge of an LAE overdense region, as quasars do not always need to reside in the centre of a galaxy overdensity \citep{Zana2022, Champagne2025}.
+However, it is difficult to verify the possibility based solely on the sky positions of LAEs.
+Therefore, in this study, we determine whether the quasars reside in LAE overdense regions based on $\delta_\mathrm{LAE}$ at the quasar position.